mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

-foamed plastisteel covering hundreds of monofilaments, is divided into two main sections; the Still which covers the tower surface to a depth of three metres.
+foamed plastisteel covering hundreds of monofilaments, is divided into two main sections; the Still which covers the tower surface to a depth of three meters.
 This siphons water in continually through the base of the tower and uses suction to keep the flow up the tower.
-Within the centre are the vertical grav-lifts which supplies transport to each of the orbital platforms.
+Within the center are the vertical grav-lifts which supplies transport to each of the orbital platforms.
 The main Aquan settlements are based around the siphon ducts (known as Deep 1 to 6) and the tower itself has an entire settlement contained within the spine.
-The tower tapers from 15 kilometres across at the base to 3 kilometres at sea level...
-From here the tower becomes a mere 2 0 0 metres across as it stretches to the next major settlement, at Sky.
-This platform is 500 metres across and 300 metres high and is based five kilometres above sea level.
+The tower tapers from 15 kilometers across at the base to 3 kilometers at sea level...
+From here the tower becomes a mere 2 0 0 meters across as it stretches to the next major settlement, at Sky.
+This platform is 500 meters across and 300 meters high and is based five kilometers above sea level.
 The view of the world from its glass bottomed floor is breathtaking.
-From here the tower is purely a siphon and transport system and tapers to a mere 100 metre diameter.
+From here the tower is purely a siphon and transport system and tapers to a mere 100 meter diameter.
 This continues to the first orbital platform, Highway One at a distance of
 2 0 , 0 0 0 km up.
 Here the tower (known as the
 Highway) has been extended by using derelict Argian